-An agricultural drone is an unmanned aerial vehicle that helps farmers to increase efficiency in various areas of the farming process.
-The usage of high-tech agricultural drones increases the crop production by monitoring the crop growth and optimizing agricultural operations with the use of cameras, sensors, actuators and micro-controller.
-The gathered information from the drones is transferred to a dashboard with the help of the Internet to enable farmers to make decisions.
+Agricultural drones are an unmanned aerial vehicles.
+They help farmers to increase efficiency in various areas of the farming process.
+Similarly, increasing the crop production by monitoring the crop growth and optimizing agricultural operations.
+The use of cameras, sensors, actuators and micro-controller help in the monitoring.
+The gathered information from the drones is transferred to a dashboard with the help of the Internet.
+Thereby, enabling farmers to understand the issue and make decisions.

 By 2050, the human population will rise to an expected number of 9 billion.
-To meet their needs, agricultural product growth will be an estimated 69% increase from the year 2010 to 2050.
+As a result, agricultural product growth will be an estimated 69% increase from the year 2010 to 2050.
 The latest technologies are needed to enable monitoring, measuring and reacting to external as well as internal parameters related to crops.
-The main goal of this approach is to use limited resources efficiently, to maximize the yield and to challenge against severe weather conditions, animals, weed outgrowth, under-stocking and the need for more food requirements.
+Most importantly, the main goal of this approach is to use limited resources efficiently.
+As a result, maximizing the yield and challenging against severe weather conditions, weed outgrowth and rising food requirements.

 Modern agriculture requires constant monitoring over fields to ensure optimal functioning.
-For this, we need a suitable data collection system.
-The two alternatives that can meet the farmer’s demand for increased supply of crops and decreased costs are a network of IoT devices and drones.
+For instance, we need a suitable data collection system.
+There are two alternatives that can meet the farmer’s demand for increased supply of crops and decreased costs.
+They are a network of IoT devices and agricultural drones.

 Drone technology is a huge innovation that has far-reaching effects in various fields and society, transforming lives and businesses.
 With the market for agricultural drones reaching billions, agriculture is now the second largest industry in terms of drone usage.

 A drone construction includes propulsion and navigation system, GPS, sensors, cameras, programmable controllers and equipment for automated flights.
-The UAV drones for agriculture is built in a way that enables them to capture more accurate information.
+The UAV drones for agriculture enables them to capture more accurate information.
 These drones have different, mainly audio-visual, sensors that collect data while flying over the fields.
 The drone-based software processes the collected data and delivers it in an easy-to-read format.
-The flight of drones can be controlled using a remote controller by an operator located in the vicinity or by computers.
+A remote controller can navigate the flight of drones.

 A big portion of agriculture and farming activities depends on the predictions of weather, rainfall, soil, etc., which fails most of the time.
-Due to this, farmers go through heavy losses.
+Consequently, farmers go through heavy losses.
 Therefore, researchers came up with the new technology for crop screening and efficient farming along with IoT.
-The aim is to digitize agricultural and farming activities so that the farmers can manage the needs of crops and make the predictions precisely.
+The aim is to digitize agricultural and farming activities.
+Meanwhile, allowing farmers to manage the needs of crops and make the predictions precisely.

 Drones are deployed in large farms with varying climate.
-They are useful in situations where issues related to bacteria, fungus or pests are difficult to manage and where fast remedial measures can be taken.
+They are useful in situations where issues related to bacteria, fungus or pests are difficult to manage.
 Drones with machine vision and specialized algorithms can be used to find yield-limiting problems.
-They help farmers to see the real health of the plants by assessing factors such as the amount of sunlight, water, etc.
+They help farmers to see the real health of the plants.
+That is to say, by assessing factors such as the amount of sunlight, water, etc.